-In these cases, you must submit additional forms, which require more government fees, more of your attorney’s time, and more prepared documents.
+In these cases, you must submit additional forms, which require even more government fees, more of your attorney’s time, and more prepared documents.

-In the end, hiring an attorney to do it right the first time can save you from the repeated expenses of messing it up on your own.
+Put another way, hiring an attorney to do it right the first time can save you from the repeated expenses of messing it up on your own.

-While becoming a naturalized citizen can be a rewarding experience, the process of naturalization can be expensive and riddled with complexity.
+While becoming a naturalized citizen can be a rewarding experience, the process of naturalization is both expensive and riddled with complexity.